jsohlendorff/continuous_time_LTMLE/article.typ

 at which we stop observing the multivariate jump process
 $alpha$.
 Let $N^c$ be the censoring process given by $N^c (t) = bb(1) {C <= t}$.
-In @section:estimand, we proposed an estimation strategy based on fitting a sequence of iterated regressions backword in time for each event.
+In @section:estimand, we proposed an estimation strategy based on fitting a sequence of iterated regressions backward in time for each event.
 When the data is subject to right-censoring, standard regression techniques cannot immediately be applied.
 To handle this, we use inverse probability of censoring weights.
 Our algorithm is presented in @alg:iceipcw and we later present the assumptions necessary for validity of the ICE-IPCW estimator